 What happens when the tank fills after flushing?

 After flushing, the tank begins to refill with water.
 The inlet valve reopens, allowing water to enter the tank from the water supply line.
 As the tank fills, the water level rises, and the float mechanism attached to the inlet valve signals when the tank has reached its desired fill level.
-The inlet valve then closes to stop the water flow, readying the toilet for the next use.
+The inlet valve closes to stop the water flow, readying the toilet for subsequent use.